-The mentoring model takes a dynamic and intergenerational approach to achieve increased achievement and retention of male students of color both in secondary and postsecondary educational settings.
+The mentoring model takes a dynamic and intergenerational approach to achieve increased achievement and retention of male students of color both in secondary and post-secondary educational settings.
 This model brings together three key groups: (I) male professionals as role models, (II) current Latino male college students (both upperclassmen and first-years), and (III) younger Latino male students in local high schools.
 In this model, professionals (e.g., graduate students, student affairs practitioners, community leaders, and allies) serve as mentors to males of color in college.
 In turn, these college students have the opportunity to engage in mentoring local high school male students.
 This inter-generational model is structured around a variety of experiences that focus on leadership development, community engagement, and service.
-Mentors and mentees will engage in the following formal activities:
+Mentors and mentees engage in the following formal activities:

 - Weekly or Bi-weekly guided, purposeful peer-mentoring sessions across generational lines (professionals to college students, college students to high school students)

 - A weekly meeting among first-year college students (cohort-style experience) that will strengthen social bonds and cultivate a nurturing network between mentor participants

 - A monthly Pláticas series that will feature prominent Latino male speakers (e.g., professionals, role models) that will facilitate small group discussions among mentor participants